Accessibility at Wellington Regional Hospital

 • using note writing, online videos, gestures, lip reading, or a family member or friend to interpret; these options can be risky, so only use them as a last resort

-Some accessible transport is available between the CCDHB’s hospitals and services in Wellington, Kenepuru, and Kāpiti.
+An accessible shuttle van service is available between the our hospitals in Wellington, Kenepuru, and Kāpiti.

 Read about transport between our hospitals